October 7, 2024

 Air purifier with HEPA filters

-Air purifiers that use HEPA filters clean the air on a different principle than air ionizers.
+Air purifiers that use HEPA filter clean the air on a different principle than air ionizers.
 The simple explanation for the cleaning process goes like this:

 1. The air gets “sucked” into the device.